Symmetry-guided quantum state preparation: Branched-Subspaces Adiabatic Preparation (B-SAP): Application: the XYZ Heisenberg model

 \subsection{Example: target state for n=0}

-In this case $d_0 = 1$ and the only state in $\mathcal{W}_{0}$ is $\ket{\Psi} = \ket{0}^{\otimes N}$, i.e., the default state of a digital quantum computer.
+In this case, $d_0 = 1$ and the only state in $\mathcal{W}_{0}$ is $\ket{\Psi} = \ket{0}^{\otimes N}$, i.e., the default state of a digital quantum computer.
 Hence, no parameterization is required, and $\Phi^{-1}$, $\frac{1}{\sqrt{2}}\left[ \mathds{1} \pm \mathcal{X}\right]$ and $U_\tau(1)$ can be straightforwardly applied.
-The error Eq.~\eqref{eq: error B-SAP} on the preparation of the ground state of $H_T$ obtained using a simulator of a digital quantum computer for an Heisenberg chain of length $L = 10$ is reported in Fig.~\ref{fig: numerical GS}, in logarithmic scale for both $\mathcal{X} = 1$ and $\mathcal{X} = -1$.
-In both cases, the numerical results, calculated with just $L/2 = 5$ trotter steps for the adiabatic procedure, showcase that the $\mathcal{E}$ is negligible with respect to $2^{-L}$, that is the average overlap between a randomly chosen state in the Hilbert space and the target one.
+The error on the preparation of the ground state of $H_T$, defined in Eq.~\eqref{eq: error B-SAP}, as obtained by using a simulator of a digital quantum computer for an Heisenberg chain of length $L = 10$, is reported in Fig.~\ref{fig: numerical GS}, in logarithmic scale for both $\mathcal{X} = 1$ and $\mathcal{X} = -1$.
+In both cases, the numerical results obtained using only $L/2 = 5$ Trotter steps, the minimal number required to enable entanglement between any pair of sites in the periodic chain, show that $\mathcal{E}$ is negligible compared to $2^{-L}$, i.e., the average overlap between a random state in the Hilbert space and the target one.
 Not surprisingly, this is especially true for $\abs{J^x/J^z}, \abs{J^y/J^x} \ll 1$, i.e. in the regions where the target Hamiltonian $H_T$ is not too different from $H_0$.
 However, even for values close to critical points such as, e.g., $J_x=J_z$ or $J_y=J_x$, the error achieved in state preparation by using the B-SAP protocol is never larger than $0.3$.
 Finally, it is also crucial to stress that this error can be further significantly reduced, for all the parameters, by simply increasing the number of Trotter steps employed in the digital evolution for the adiabatic procedure.
 In Fig.~\ref{fig: Trotter dependence} this effect is explicitly shown for a number of Trotter steps increased from $L/2$ up to $L$, or $2L$, respectively.